florisvanvugt/inmotionpy/readme.md

 This is an attempt to make a simple interface for the InMotion2 Robot at the Motor Control Lab at McGill.
 It uses Python instead of Tcl, but keeps C for the code that actually controls the robot directly.
 All of this is built for **Python 3**.

+This branch is intended to work with Xenomai 2.6 under Linux 3.18.20.

 ## Requirements

 Python 3 with the following modules: